grisuno/strass_strassen/paper/algorithmic_invariance.md

 **What happened:** The experiment crashed with a RuntimeError: "stack expects each tensor to be equal size, but got [5000] at entry 0 and [5000, 2, 67] at entry 1".
 This indicates a data formatting issue in my implementation.

 **Why I dropped this line:** I considered fixing the bug and pursuing the experiment.
 However, I decided against it for two reasons.
 First, fixing the bug would require significant code refactoring that might introduce new bugs in unrelated parts of the system.
 Second, and more importantly, even if this specific task worked, I already had the 3×3 matrix multiplication failure (Section 10.2) which suggested the protocol might not generalize to other algorithmic tasks.
 Rather than accumulate more failures, I chose to acknowledge the limitation directly: the engineering protocol is specific to Strassen, and whether it generalizes to other algorithms is an open question that requires future work from someone with different methodological approaches.
+23 -27 steps cannot compress to 8 slots (7 steps and one bias). simple.

 **Lesson learned:** I cannot claim generality I have not demonstrated.
 The protocol works for Strassen 2×2 → 64×64.
 That is what I report.